 Water is sucked into the buccal cavity by expanding both the buccal and opercular cavities.
 The operculum (the bony flap on the outside of the gills which is used to protect them) remains closed to prevent water escaping.

 By contracting the buccal cavity water is now forced over the gills into the opercular cavity.
 The mouth and operculum remain closed to keep the cavities sealed.

 With the mouth still closed, the operculum opens and the opercular cavity now contracts forcing the deoxygenated water out.

 The exposure of the gills to water poses certain problems concerning salt movement.
 In freshwater salt is able to easily diffuse out of the fish into the hypotonic water.
 To maintain a healthy salt concentration within their body, they:

 Marine fish on the other hand, have the completely opposite problem.
 Water is continuously lost from the fish and salt is continually being taken up.
-To maintain healthy levels of water and salt marine fish:
+Marine researchers, with the help of many other equipment from what is commercially used, have found that to maintain healthy levels of water and salt marine fish: